Laleh-S/Project-1/README.md

 ## Key Learnings
 The main thing I learned in this project was the importance of prior planning, wireframing and sketching before starting writing codes.
-I literally threw myself right in the middle of coding without knowing exactly what step to take at each stage.
+I threw myself right in the middle of coding without knowing exactly what step to take at each stage.
 I’ve learned that proper planning prior to coding can have a major impact on the final product.
 I’ve also learned that good planning would give the coder the ability to foresee the problems they may face along the way.

 ## Wins
 This was my very first project and I only had one week to create this game.
 In the end I was very happy being able to create and deploy a functioning game and meet all my MVP targets on time.